StereogramCreator/Stereogram-Creator/README.md

 # Stereogram Creator

 This is a Python-based GUI application to create and visualize stereograms using depth maps and texture images.
-The project was developed as part of a the Matura project by Nuno Furrer in 2024.
+The project was developed as part of the Matura project by Nuno Furrer in 2024.

 ## Features
 - Import texture and depth images.